-AP European History is a college-level course covering the political, economic, religious, and cultural history of Europe since the Renaissance.
+Course #: 07405 Credits: PEIMS #: A3340200 Grades: 11-12 AP European History is a college-level course covering the political, economic, religious, and cultural history of Europe since the Renaissance.
 Preparation for the College Board AP Exam is emphasized.
-This course cannot be entered at midterm.
+This course cannot be entered at mid- term.
 Students are expected to take the AP exam.
 Prerequisites: AP World History, World Geography Honors, AP United States History recommended

-Sociology (SOC)
+suciology (suc)

+Course #: 07391 Credits: 1/2

+PEIMS #: 03370100 Grades: 11-12

 Students study dynamics and models of individual and group relationships; topics such as the history and systems of sociology, cultural and social norms, social institutions, and mass communication.

+Prerequisites: None

 Psychology (PSYCH)

+Course #: 07281 Credits: 1/2

+PEIMS #: 03350100 Grades: 11-12

 Students consider the development of the individual and the personality.
 The study of psychology is based on an historical framework and relies on effective collection and analysis of data.
 Students study topics such as theories of human development, personality, motivation, and learning.

+Prerequisites: None